 The river at Turpins Falls flows over a wide, high rock wall that surrounds the downstream pool on three sides.
-During my visit, the falls were a gentle trickle, but they can
+During my visits, the falls have ranged from a gentle trickle to a small but steady stream, but they can

 produce a torrent of water after heavy rain.
 During moderate flow conditions, the falls split into two streams.
 There is a viewing platform at the top of the falls

 and you can also walk down to the base of the pool directly in front of the falls.